Daily Digest Of Tech Policy News And Updates (April 15, 2021)

 Rajeev Chandrasekhar says internet intermediaries need light-touch regulation

-Rajeev Chandrasekhar, Member of Parliament from the Bharatiya Janata Party, on Thursday said that India needs “modern, light-touch regulation” for internet intermediaries, which give consumers and the government to seek accountability from platforms.
+Rajeev Chandrasekhar, Member of Parliament from the Bharatiya Janata Party, said that India needs “modern, light-touch regulation” for internet intermediaries, which give consumers and the government to seek accountability from platforms.
 “I don’t think regulations for regulating internet intermediaries have to be a heavy-handed regulation or you need a policeman of the internet.
 There has to be an approach to develop a rule-based internet,” he said.

 Chandrasekhar was on a panel discussion organised by the Observer Research Foundation.
 He said that as a Parliamentarian it was his job to protect consumers and give them access to an open internet.